DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 affairs and hundreds of ‘one night stands’?
 “If the abundance of possibilities can be reassuring, it can also take on the form of an indefinite, never-ending quest.
-You are compulsively drawn back to the Internet, in a kind of stressful addiction.
+You are compulsively drawn back to the internet, in a kind of stressful addiction.
 That is to say that you embark upon a quest which is not only continuous, but one in which what you do not always know what you are searching for.”[^8_Lardellier_10]